Pet Care Home

 Aquarium Setup

-• Minimum Tank Size: 15 gal (57 L) - Fifteen gallons is the least amount of space advisable to host a small school.
+• Minimum Tank Size: 15 gal (57 L) – Fifteen gallons is the smallest size advisable to keep a small school.

 • Substrate Type: Any